Canadian Federation of Jewish Students

 The Canadian Federation of Jewish Students (CFJS) or Federation Canadienne Des Etudiants Juifs (FCEJ), in French, was the representative organization of Jewish students across Canada.
-It was founded by leaders of Jewish student groups across the country in January 2004 in Ottawa and became defunct in 2011.
+It was founded by leaders of Jewish student groups across the country in January 2004 in Ottawa, and "became defunct in 2011".
+After its dissolution, national Jewish student representation in Canada was taken over by Hillel Canada / CIJA.

-The CFJS Executive was made up of an elected President and four Vice-Presidents as well as a number of Committee Chairs and 'Members at Large' chosen by the elected portion of the executive.
-Elections were conducted on a proportional basis, with each university's campus being allotted 1 vote for every 500 Jewish students studying there, to a maximum of 5.
+The CFJS Executive was made up of an elected president and four vice-presidents as well as several committee chairs and "members-at-large" chosen by the elected executive.
 CFJS was governed in part by a Congress, with representatives chosen by Jewish students at each university.